 5. Bottle Chug

-Do you have any baby bottle on hand?
+Do you have any baby bottles on hand?
 Fill them with whatever you desire, including milk, juice, alcohol, and water for a chugging race with the guys.
 It’s harder to suck down drink through that tiny hole than it appears, but everyone enjoys it.

 Frequently Asked Questions